Starting Plants from Seeds on a Budget

 The combination of moisture, heat, and light is what will start the germination process.

-On the back of each seed packet, it tells you how many weeks before your last frost you should start your seeds indoors.
+On the back of the seed packet, it tells you how many weeks before your last frost you should start your seeds indoors.

 “The Day you Plant the Seed is not the day you Eat the Fruit.
 Be Patient and Stay the Course”